materiaraiding/materiaraiding-old/_ultimate/fru.md

 ### Axe Kick

-For Axe Kick, Shiva will begin by shouting out **"Cleave"**.
+For Axe Kick, Shiva will begin by shouting **"Cleave"**.
 Players will find relative North and immediately move out to their positions as shown in the image below.

 The non-AOE players will stand just outside the outer ring on the arena floor to bait out proximity based protean AOEs.
 Leaning slightly towards the relative cardinal marker may help with clipping the AOE player.
 Meanwhile, AOE players should move as far out as they can and place their AOEs on intercardinals.